TheNoyesLab/WGS_SNP_pipelines/docs/FMPRE_project_update.md

   * We have all of the necessary bioinformatic results from this pipeline and are now working through the statistical analysis of phylogenetic trees.
 * Genome dataset creation and ongoing bioinformatic analysis
   * The selection of 15 genome datasets was finalized.
-  * To address computing challenges in running large datasets, we purchased access to a computing node with 2TB of RAM and a storage node with 180 TB of capacity.
+  * To address computing challenges in running large datasets, we purchased access to a computing node with 2TB of RAM and 180 TB of storage capacity.
-  * Datasets are being analyzed sequentially analysis and is currently underway.
+  * Datasets are being analyzed sequentially and this process is currently underway.
+* Statistical analysis of phylogenetic trees
+  *